Adamkadaban/howtowincptc/src/index.md

 1. Delivering a [presentation](presentations/index.html) (at finals)

 Every year, a new theme is chosen along with a fictional organization that will be pentested.

+The competition progresses from an initial qualifier to regional events and the Global Finals.
+Teams are evaluated on technical findings as well as professional reporting, client communication, and presentations.

+This guide covers how to prepare for each major part of CPTC, including [pentesting](pentesting/index.html), [injects](injects/index.html), [reporting](reporting/index.html), and [presentations](presentations/index.html).

 If you'd like to hear about CPTC from other people, check out the [blogs](blogs/index.html) page!